LexirIO/lexir-io-challenge/SOLUTION.md

 # Other comments

-I decided to do the Billing profile page because I think it's one of the challenging pages (not the most difficult nor the easier).
+I decided to do the Billing profile page because I think it's one of the challenging pages.

-It's made for an invented online plants shop because I love plants 🪴 (In that way you'll know me a bit more).

 I think the tech stack you work with (and encourage us to do the challenge with) it's really modern and more user friendly than others out there.